mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 (*Transcriber’s Note:* The recording begins in mid-sentence.)

-**Katagiri Roshi:** ... mind which is clear and pure, originally.
+**Katagiri Roshi:** ... [the] mind which is clear and pure, originally.
 So one should produce the mind which is nowhere supported because the truth is not something [like] stagnant water, the truth is something moving and active.

 So there is nothing to hold in your hand, there is nothing to support, “nowhere supported.”
 Nowhere attached; this [is the meaning of] “one should produce the mind which is nowhere supported.”
 And then Hui Neng attained enlightenment at that time.